DelroyGayle/KoolAIChess/TESTING.md

         The Chessboard is displayed with the prompt:<br>
         *YOUR MOVE (e.g. e2e4):*
-1. **Test - Large File** - I set a limit of 10,000 characters for the size of the input file.
+1. **Test: Large File** - I set a limit of 10,000 characters for the size of the input file.
     * *Method Used*

         I modified *open_input_file()* to make it think it had a large file e.g.<br>